 This post was originally published in April 2022.
 It was last updated in July 2024.

 I feel like croissants are not talked about enough in LA.
 It’s true that French-owned patisseries abound in NYC, but LA is actually not that far behind.
 I hope this post sheds some light on the amazing bakeries in the city!
 The most beautiful thing is that it is not just French bakers that make croissants in the City of Angels.
 Bakers from all backgrounds and ethnicities wake up everyday to make croissants.
 Did you know that making a croissant takes a few days?
 The process is very time-consuming and somewhat laborious, especially when laminating the dough.
-It’s fascinating to me and my hat goes off to the bakers that do this everyday.
+It’s fascinating to me and my hat goes off to the hardworking bakers.

 A few weeks before this post went live, this Youtube video, “Where to Find the Best Croissants in Paris with Mara Lafontan” was posted.